learn-co-curriculum/react-hooks-react-router-code-along/README.md

 // ...render statements
 ```

-Notice that we added `:id` to the end of our `path` for our `UserProfile` route.
+Notice that we added `/:id` to the end of our `path` for our `UserProfile` route.
 This notation creates a `URL parameter` — a segment of our URL that can change
-and that contains data that we can use in our components.
+and that contains data we can use in our components.

 By including a URL parameter (or multiple parameters) in a route, we make that
 route _dynamic_ — this single route can actually have many different URLs!
 For